 We can’t change the fact that you don’t know exactly when or how much you will get paid, but we can teach you to be in total control of your money, and stop stressing about it!
 This eight-part series will teach you exactly how to budget successfully and get ahead, variable income and all.

-On this, our seventh week of convincing you that you and your variable income need a budget, we’re going to talk about aging your money.
+On this, our seventh round of convincing you that you and your variable income need a budget, we’re going to talk about aging your money.

 Unlike so many other areas of life (why, yes, I am still 29, thank you very much), when it comes to your money, the older, the better.

 What we mean is, you want to extend the time between when you receive money and when you spend it.
 And although you might not have thought about it quite like this before, it makes a lot of sense.

 For example, if you earn money in September, but still have money left from the work you did in July, it’s going to feel great.
 You have breathing room.
 You aren’t juggling the timing of your bills.
 You can look toward the future.
 You have breathing room, allowing you to make better decisions.
 You aren’t always one step behind.

 It might not happen overnight, but the goal is to live off of money that is at least 30 days old.
 And here are three significant benefits that make this a goal you want to pursue with everything you’ve got: